robbestad/pwa-boilerplate/README.md

 #### Windows

-I recommend you use0 [Cmdr](http://cmder.net/) as your shell.
+I recommend you use [Cmdr](http://cmder.net/) as your shell.
 Enter the same commands as for Mac OSX above, then start *certmgr.msc* and import the new cert as a trusted root certificate.